J-Maica/ecommerce/README.md

+# PROJECT STATUS:
+- This project is my practice in making ecommerce front-end and is currently under active development.
+The UI/responsiveness is still in progress, function 80% complete.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.